JelinR/JelinR/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Jelin Raphael Akkara, a Master's student in Physics of Data at the University of Padua.
-My interests span Natural Language Processing, Computer Vision, and their intersection in fields like Embodied AI.
+My interests span **Natural Language Processing, Computer Vision, and their intersection in fields like Embodied AI**.
 Below is a selection of projects, both major and minor, that have influenced my growth and shaped my interests.
 Feel free to reach out using the provided contact information.

 ## Major Projects